Premier League transfers: Confirmed ins and outs for summer window 2025

 CHELSEA

-The Blues have spent in excess of £100m to get deals for Joao Pedro and Jamie Gittens over the line in recent weeks, Pedro having already delivered two goals in the United States.
+The Blues have spent in excess of £100m to get deals for Joao Pedro and Jamie Gittens over the line in recent weeks, and both could be vital for the club during the 2025-26 campaign.

 Meanwhile, funds have been raised through the sale of Kepa Arrizabalaga to Arsenal, Chelsea also benefitting from getting the Spanish goalkeeper's wages off their outgoings.